Sarahegorov98534/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote humorously highlights the importance of considering the end-users when developing software.
 No matter how robust and well-designed a program may be, there will always be users who manage to find ways to misuse or break it.
 As programmers, we must strive to create intuitive and user-friendly interfaces, provide clear instructions and error messages, and anticipate potential issues to minimize user-induced problems.

+# 2023-11-20
+- "Write code that is easy to understand and maintain.
+Use clear and descriptive variable names, write concise and well-structured functions, and avoid unnecessary complexity.
+Remember that code is read more often than it is written, so make it readable for yourself and others who may need to work with it in the future."